Benjamin V. Rozonoyer

 I am a PhD candidate at the Information Extraction and Synthesis Laboratory (IESL), advised by Andrew McCallum.
 I obtained an MS in Computational Linguistics and a BS in Computer Science, Linguistics, and Mathematics from Brandeis University, and have multiple years of experience in industrial research.

-My current research focuses on diffusion models for text — developing generative models that treat language generation as a continuous denoising process, with the goal of enabling flexible, non-autoregressive, and controllable text generation.
+My current research focuses on discrete diffusion models for text — developing generative models that corrupt and reconstruct discrete token sequences, with the goal of enabling flexible, non-autoregressive, and controllable text generation.
 More broadly, my PhD work spans representation learning, efficient LLM inference, and generative information retrieval, and I have interned at Google Research, Oracle Labs, Charles River Analytics, and Raytheon BBN Technologies.

 news